Radiance Of The Seas accidents and incidents

 The incident occurred during the previous 8-day Queensland cruise (itinerary March 29 - April 6) to Brisbane, Airlie Beach and Newcastle.
 As both itineraries were Sydney roundtrips, there were many passengers booked back-to-back (cruise combining both voyages into one).

-As compensation, all bookings received full refund plus 100% future RCI cruise credit.
-The canceled voyage included the NZ ports Bay of Islands, Auckland, Akaroa, Dunedin, Fiordland Park.
+As compensation, all bookings received a full refund plus 100% future RCI cruise credit.
+The cancelled voyage included the NZ ports Bay of Islands, Auckland, Akaroa, Dunedin, Fiordland Park.

 |January 2011||Cruise Illness / Norovirus Outbreaks|

 January 2011, CDC reported on the voyage January 3 to 8, a Norovirus outbreak infected 150 passengers (out of 2336, or 6,4%) and 3 crew (out of 861, or 0,4%).
-All sick experienced the Noro virus symptoms (Gastrointestinal disease) of vomiting and diarrhea.
+All sick experienced the Norovirus symptoms (Gastrointestinal disease) of vomiting and diarrhoea.
 The next departure from homeport Tampa FL was delayed by ~5 hours for extensive sanitizing.